getify/monio/README.md

 // IO chains
 IO.do(function *main(){
     // `yield` of an IO instance (like `await` with
-    // promises in an `async..await` function) chains/
+    // promises in an `async..await` function) will
-    // unwraps the IO, asynchronously if neccessary var resp = yield getData("/some/data");
+    // chain/unwrap the IO, asynchronously if neccessary var resp = yield getData("/some/data");

     yield renderMessage(resp.msg);